-Before joining the CWRU faculty, Juscelino Colares, clerked for the Hon.
-Jean-Louis Debré, chief justice of France’s Constitutional Court (2008-09 term) and practiced at Dewey Ballantine, LLP in Washington, D.C., where he litigated trade cases before federal agencies, federal courts, and NAFTA panels.
+Before joining the CWRU faculty, Juscelino Filgueiras Colares clerked for the Hon.
+Jean-Louis Debré, chief justice of France’s Constitutional Court (2008-09 term) and practiced at Dewey Ballantine, LLP in Washington, D.C., where he litigated trade cases before federal agencies, federal courts and NAFTA panels.
 Colares has served as chair of the University Faculty Senate and associate dean for Global Legal Studies.

-A native of Brazil and naturalized citizen of the United States, Colares has been appointed by the Office of the United States Trade Representative (USTR) to serve on the U.S. Roster of North American Free Trade Agreement (Chapter Nineteen) Panelists since 2013.
-This spring, USTR appointed him to the first U.S. Roster of United States-Mexico-Canada Trade Agreement Panelists.
-For the last six years, Colares has organized a series of Trade Law Fall Updates, a practitioner-oriented gathering of leading trade lawyers, federal judges, and trade agency officials that has attracted much visibility to CWRU Law, as well as opportunities for his students and recent graduates.
-Besides trade law, Colares teaches civil procedure, conflict of laws, and a variety of courses on business and regulatory law.
+A native of Brazil and naturalized citizen of the United States, Colares was recently reappointed by the Office of the United States Trade Representative (USTR) to serve on the 2023-2024 U.S. Roster of Panelists for (trade) disputes under the United States-Mexico-Canada Trade Agreement (USMCA).
+He has served on the roster of U.S. panelists for USMCA since 2018 and, prior to that, served on the U.S. Roster of North American Free Trade Agreement (Chapter Nineteen) Panelists since 2013.
+For the last eight years, Colares has organized a series of Trade Law Fall Updates, a practitioner-oriented gathering of leading trade lawyers, federal judges and trade agency officials that has attracted much visibility to CWRU Law, as well as opportunities for his students and recent graduates.
+Besides trade law, Colares teaches civil procedure, conflict of laws, federal courts and a variety of courses on business and regulatory law.

-Winner of the 2018 Faculty Research Award, Colares is the author of more than 35 articles and book chapters, and, more recently, the book, titled Restructuring Trade Agreements (Wolters Kluwer 2021).
-His work has appeared in leading peer-review journals and law reviews, including the American Law and Economics Review, Journal of Empirical Legal Studies, Journal of International Economic Law, Journal of World Trade, Jurimetrics, Columbia Journal of European Law, Cornell International Law Journal; Georgetown Journal of International Law; and Vanderbilt Journal of Transnational Law.
-Colares enjoys running, riding motorcycles, and eating with friends wherever he may find them.
+Colares's Restructuring Trade Agreements (Wolters Kluwer, 2021) was nominated to Order-of-the-Coif Book Award 2022.
+Winner of the 2018 Faculty Research Award, Colares is the author of more than 35 articles and book chapters.
+His work has appeared in leading peer-review journals and law reviews, including the American Law and Economics Review, Journal of Empirical Legal Studies, Journal of International Economic Law, Journal of World Trade, Jurimetrics, Columbia Journal of European Law, Cornell International Law Journal, Georgetown Journal of International Law and Vanderbilt Journal of Transnational Law.
+Colares enjoys running, riding motorcycles and eating with friends, wherever he may find them.

-Juscelino F. Colares, Restructuring Trade Agreements, Wolters Kluwer/KLI Business (August 2021) (with Mustafa Durmus).
+Colares, Juscelino F. Restructuring Trade Agreements, Wolters Kluwer/KLI Business (Aug.
+2021) (with Mustafa Durmus).
+Available for purchase at: https://lrus.wolterskluwer.com/store/product/restructuring-trade-agreements/

 Colares, J.F.
 Canada, United States and European Union—Out of Synch on Trade Agreements?
 Or Are We Sympatico?
 41 Canada-United States L. J. 46 (2017) (requested submission).

-Colares, J.F. & Canterberry, W. Not COOL: How the Appellate Body Misconstrued the National Treatment Principle, Severely Restricting Agency Discretion to Promulgate Pro-Consumer, Labeling Rules, 51:1 Journal of World Trade 105 (2017) (peer-reviewed).
+Colares, J.F. and Canterberry, William.
+Not COOL: How the Appellate Body Misconstrued the National Treatment Principle, Severely Restricting Agency Discretion to Promulgate Pro-Consumer, Labeling Rules, 51:1 Journal of World Trade 105 (2017) (peer reviewed).

 Colares, J.F. & Ristovski, K. Pleading Patterns and the Role of Litigation as a Driver of Federal Climate Change Legislation, 54.4 Jurimetrics 329 (2015) (peer-reviewed), available at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2456277.